 The measurement of any side of each painting may be no shorter than 6 inches and no longer than 36 inches.

 The first thing to do is to watch the short introductory video on this website.

-The next step is to watch the teaching video, “Revelations: Ideas In Images” that is provided on this website.
+The next step is to watch the two instructional videos, “Revelations: Ideas In Images” that are provided on this website.
 Examine the other helps offered on this web site.

 Each artist wishing to participate in the competition must apply to do so here on the website as soon as possible.
 We will then send you our helpful free booklet explaining how to use the Medieval Style.

 Questions can be quickly answered

 from this website by clicking on any “Ask a Question” box (e.g. at the top of this page).

 We are offering an online Forum on this website to enable contestants to ask questions about the Medieval Style that can be publicly answered by the Staff of the Apocalypse Prize and publicly discussed here.
 All questions will be vetted by staff for suitability before posting.
 Readers of this Forum will be able to engage in dialogue with the staff and each other concerning stylistic issues presented by the Apocalypse Prize Videos and Essays as the year of the Competition progresses.
 We strongly encourage everyone to take advantage of the information and inspirations generated there.